 Steve Goodin is a litigator, counselor-at-law, and general problem-solver.

-He is a seasoned commercial litigation attorney that has represented companies of all sizes, municipalities, governmental bodies, pension funds, non-profits, and large religious institutions in both state and federal courts.
-He also represents individuals and corporations in a variety of matters, including investigations by state and federal administrative agencies.
+He is a seasoned commercial litigation attorney who has represented companies of all sizes, municipalities, governmental bodies, pension funds, non-profits, and large religious institutions in both state and federal courts.
+He also represents individuals, including those under investigation by state and federal agencies.

 Public service has been a constant throughout Steve's career.
 A former Army reservist, he was mobilized in 2007-08 to serve as a JAG prosecutor for the XVIII Airborne Corps.
 Prior to attending law school, he served as a Peace Corps volunteer in North Africa.

-He lives with his wife Jennifer (executive director of Ronald McDonald House Charities of Greater Cincinnati) and their three children in Wyoming – where he was selected a Citizen of the Year in 2005.
+He lives with his wife Jennifer (executive director of Ronald McDonald House Charities of Greater Cincinnati) and their three children in Wyoming, Ohio – where he was named a Citizen of the Year in 2005.